NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Troubleshooting.md

 To ask questions or suggest new features, [join the discussion](https://github.com/orgs/NeuroDesk/discussions) on github.

+<h2>Common Issues</h2>
+{{< toc >}}

+## Keyboard and Multi-Language support

-## I am using a European keyboard layout and I cannot type symbols that require the ALT-GR key (like @ or \\)
+### I am using a European keyboard layout and I cannot type symbols that require the ALT-GR key (like @ or \\)
 This seems to be a bug in Guacamole and RDP in combination with certain browsers.
 There are a few workarounds you can try:
 1) Use the connection option "Desktop Fixed-Resolution (VNC)" instead of Desktop Auto-Resolution (RDP)
 2) connect to the desktop using an RDP client instead of the browser (https://www.neurodesk.org/docs/neurodesktop/getting-started/windows/#using-an-rdp-client)

+## Copy-Paste and Clipboard issues

-## I cannot copy and paste text within Neurodesktop using keyboard shortcuts
+### I cannot copy and paste text within Neurodesktop using keyboard shortcuts
 If you're using Mac, you might be trying to use Mac keyboard shortcuts, but Neurodesktop is using Linux keyboard shortcuts (CTRL+C and CTRL+V)
 If you use the terminal, please see "I fixed my internet browser clipboard, but copy or paste still do not work in the terminal" below.

-## Copying text from my host computer and pasting it inside Neurodesktop doesn't work in Firefox
+### Copying text from my host computer and pasting it inside Neurodesktop doesn't work in Firefox
 This is a "feature" of firefox and you can disable this "feature":

 - navigate to [about:config](https://about:config) and "Accept the Risk and Continue" ("about:config" needs to be entered in the address bar of firefox and hit enter)